metno/met-vocab-tools/README.md

 A desired path to be used for caching can be provided by the environment variable `METVOCAB_CACHEPATH`, otherwise a system-specific fallback will be used.

+The default maximum age of the cached files before they are downloaded again is 7 days.
+You can change this limit by setting the `METVOCAB_MAXAGE` environment variable.
+Decimal values are allowed.
+Minimum value is 1 hour.

 ## Debugging

 To increase logging level to include info and debug messages, set the environment variable